Volcanism on Mars: Differences in volcanic styles between Earth and Mars

 The tectonic settings of volcanoes on Earth and Mars are very different.
 Most active volcanoes on Earth occur in long, linear chains along plate boundaries, either in zones where the lithosphere is spreading apart (divergent boundaries) or being subducted back into the mantle (convergent boundaries).
 Because Mars currently lacks plate tectonics, volcanoes there do not show the same global pattern as on Earth.
 Martian volcanoes are more analogous to terrestrial mid-plate volcanoes, such as those in the Hawaiian Islands, which are thought to have formed over a stationary mantle plume.
 (See hot spot.)
 The paragenetic tephra from a Hawaiian cinder cone has been mined to create Martian regolith simulant for researchers to use since 1998.

 The largest and most conspicuous volcanoes on Mars occur in Tharsis and Elysium regions.
 These volcanoes are strikingly similar to shield volcanoes on Earth.
 Both have shallow-sloping flanks and summit calderas.
 The main difference between Martian shield volcanoes and those on Earth is in size: Martian shield volcanoes are truly colossal.
 For example, the tallest volcano on Mars, Olympus Mons, is 550 km across and 21 km high.
-It is nearly 100 times greater in volume than Mauna Loa in Hawaii, the largest shield volcano on Earth.
+It is nearly 100 times greater in volume than Mauna Loa in Hawaii, the largest active shield volcano on Earth.
 Geologists think one of the reasons that volcanoes on Mars are able to grow so large is because Mars lacks plate tectonics.
 The Martian lithosphere does not slide over the upper mantle (asthenosphere) as on Earth, so lava from a stationary hot spot is able to accumulate at one location on the surface for a billion years or longer.

-On 17 October 2012, the Curiosity rover on the planet Mars at "Rocknest" performed the first X-ray diffraction analysis of Martian soil.
-The results from the rover's CheMin analyzer revealed the presence of several minerals, including feldspar, pyroxenes and olivine, and suggested that the Martian soil in the sample was similar to the "weathered basaltic soils" of Hawaiian volcanoes.
-In July 2015, the same rover identified tridymite in a rock sample from Gale Crater, leading scientists to believe that silicic volcanism might have played a much more prevalent role in the planet's volcanic history than previously thought.
+In 2012, the Curiosity rover on the planet Mars at "Rocknest" performed the first X-ray diffraction analysis of Martian soil.
+The results from the rover's CheMin analyzer revealed the presence of several minerals, including feldspar, pyroxenes and olivine, and suggested that the Martian soil in the sample was similar to the "weathered basaltic soils" of volcanoes in Hawaii.
+In 2015, the same rover identified tridymite in a rock sample from Gale Crater, leading scientists to believe that silicic volcanism might have played a much more prevalent role in the planet's volcanic history than previously thought.